Nearshore Ocean

 These designations encourage greater stewardship and protection of our rocky habitats and limit exploitation by coastal visitors interacting with these sensitive ecosystems.

 The first round of public proposals for site designations occurred in 2021-2022.
-It was a difficult pilot process, with many twists and turns, but ultimately, eight of 12 sites proposed by community groups, including Oregon Shores, were designated.
-The sites approved by the Land Conservation and Development Commission (LCDC) include Ecola Point, Chapman Point, Cape Lookout, Fogarty Creek, Cape Foulweather, Coquille Point, Blacklock Point, Cape Blanco, and Coquille Point.
+It was a difficult pilot process resulting in eight of 12 sites proposed by community groups, including Oregon Shores, being designated in 2023.
+The sites approved include Ecola Point, Chapman Point, Cape Lookout, Fogarty Creek, Cape Foulweather, Coquille Point, Blacklock Point, Cape Blanco, and Coquille Point.

 CoastWatch Program Manager Jesse Jones assisted citizens involved in several proposals, particularly those at Blacklock Point, Chapman Point, and Ecola Point.

-Oregon Shores was also part of a coalition formed to share responses and address agency concerns in the course of advocating for these sites.
-For some of these proposals, local groups met regularly to discuss the considerations in preparation for the workshops.
-Stakeholder outreach and subsequent conversations continued to be vital to this work.
-This kind of commitment and mutual support will be needed again if there are future campaigns for new site designations.
+Oregon Shores is also part of the Rocky Habitat Partnership-a coalition formed to advocate for these sites.
+Stakeholder outreach and coordination continue to be vital to this work, and will be needed again if there are future campaigns for new site designations.

-Oregon Shores supporters can also help to make the strategy effective by monitoring the designated sites, helping to educate visitors about them, and reporting violations of the rules for these critical habitat areas.
+Oregon Shores supporters can get involved in this process and help to make the strategy effective by monitoring the designated sites, educating visitors about them, and reporting violations of the rules for these critical habitat areas.
 It takes a network of concerned community members to protect our rocky shores.